 In that case, declaring the Data Layer works, because the Google Tag Manager snippet checks if a dataLayer exists.
-If it does - which it would in this case - then instead of overwriting it (declare), it modifies and adds to it (push).
+If it does - which it would in this case - then instead of overwriting it (the bad declaration way), it modifies and adds to it (the lovely dataLayer.push way).

 If it happens the other way around (GTM snippet first, then the above declaration) the declaration will not check if dataLayer exists, but will simply overwrite the dataLayer with the values being declared.

 Instead of worrying about any of this (and making your marketer sad), you should make it a habit to never use Data Layer declaration and instead do it the right way - with a Data Layer push.